Mr Pierluca D'Amato

 In this context, I am specifically interested in tracing cross-strata dynamics that can be found at different levels of emergence, and I focus on the nonlinear relations and processes that take place between complex systems of different scales and material bases.
 Structured through the notions of flows, patterns and strata, my work articulates Gilles Deleuze, Felix Guattari and Gilbert Simondon's models and philosophies, revolving around the notions of assemblage, emergence and individuation, and converging in the general framework of Digital Studies developed by Bernard Stiegler.

-My work on these themes has recently converged with my interest in art in an ongoing collaboration with members of the BioCentric Design group, composed by makers and biohackers working in the cutting-edge field of BioDesign.
+My work on these themes has recently converged with my interest in art in an ongoing collaboration with members of the BioCentric Design group, composed by makers and biohackers working in the emerging field of BioDesign.

 - Process Philosophy